ashay215/Projects/README.md

-This is a repository containing programs and scripts I am or have worked on, either for myself or for my research work at the Helioseismology research group headed by Dr. Edward Joseph Rhodes at the USC department of Physics and Astronomy.
+This is a repository containing programs and scripts I have created and worked on, either for myself or for my research work at the Helioseismology research group headed by Dr. Edward Joseph Rhodes at the USC department of Physics and Astronomy.